-- Understand the origins, the position, the logic and key concepts of international law and international environmental law, and the evolution and structure of the international law of sustainable development; - 2.
-Be familiar with the structures and processes of international environmental governance, including the system of international organizations and multilateral environmental agreements; - 3.
-Analyze international environmental governance in the context of global governance; - 4.
-Identify and suggest policy alternatives and institutional reforms for more effective environmental governance at the international level - 5.
-Understand key developments in the history of environmental thought from the ancient Greeks to the present day. - 6.
-Critically analyze the controversies of the philosophical underpinnings of environmentalism and environmental policies; - 7.
-Understand, compare and contrast the different intellectual strands of modern environmentalism, including understanding their historical origins; - 8.
+- Understand the origins, the position, the logic and key concepts of international law and international environmental law, and the evolution and structure of the international law of sustainable development; - Be familiar with the structures and processes of international environmental governance, including the system of international organizations and multilateral environmental agreements; - 3.
+Analyze international environmental governance in the context of global governance; - Identify and suggest policy alternatives and institutional reforms for more effective environmental governance at the international level; - 5.
+Understand and critically discuss key developments in the history of environmental attitudes and thought; - 6.
+Understand and critically engage with major contemporary discourses on the environment; - 7.
 Be competent in preparing and delivering a professional quality academic conference presentation.